kwonjo/physical-computing-midterm/README.md

 four wires
 3D printing Pikachu model

-* Explanation of your
+2. Explanation of your
-* Link to code
+3. Link to my code:

 //